bormaxi8080/osint-timeline/DRAFT.md

 Open Brain.
 Semantic memory for AI agents.
 Postgres + pgvector + MCP.
 Capture, classify, retrieve: https://github.com/shawnpetros/open-brain

+Playwright Computer Use.
+Easily use the Claude `computer` tool to let an agent interact with a web browser on your machine (playwright): https://github.com/invariantlabs-ai/playwright-computer-use

+Heym.
+Self-hosted AI workflow automation platform with visual canvas, agents, RAG, HITL, MCP, and observability in one runtime: https://github.com/heymrun/heym/

 OpenHands Software Agent SDK.
 The SDK is a composable Python library that contains all of our agentic tech.
 It's the engine that powers everything else below.
 Define agents in code, then run them locally, or scale to 1000s of agents in the cloud: https://github.com/OpenHands/OpenHands

 Adala is an **A**utonomous **DA**ta (**L**abeling) **A**gent framework.
 Adala offers a robust framework for implementing agents specialized in data processing, with an emphasis on diverse data labeling tasks.
 These agents are autonomous, meaning they can independently acquire one or more skills through iterative learning.
 This learning process is influenced by their operating environment, observations, and reflections.
 Users define the environment by providing a ground truth dataset.
 Every agent learns and applies its skills in what we refer to as a "runtime", synonymous with LLM: https://github.com/HumanSignal/Adala